Estimating customer impatience in a service system with unobserved balking: Parametric estimation procedure

 \subsection{Constant patience-level MLE}

-We next consider the case where all customers have the same patience level $\theta_0$, i.e., $H(y)={\boldsymbol 1}_{\{y\geqslant \theta_0\}}$; observe that in this case the assumptions of Section~\ref{sec:mle_continuous} do not apply.
+We next consider the case where all customers have the same patience level $\theta_0$, i.e., $H(y)={\boldsymbol 1}_{\{y\geqslant \theta_0\}}$; observe that in this case the stability condition \eqref{eq:stability} is always satisfied, but the continuity assumptions of Section~\ref{sec:mle_continuous} do not apply.
 As we will see, in this case the properties of the MLE are markedly different from those identified in Section \ref{sec:mle_continuous}.

 In this setting, the likelihood function (\ref{eq:MLE-workload-general}) reduces to, with the event ${\mathscr E}_i$ denoting $\{W_{i-1}+X_{i-1} \leqslant \theta \}$ and ${\mathscr E}_i^{\rm c}$ its complement,